argoproj/argo-cd/docs/user-guide/private-repositories.md

 * The URL configured for a credential template (e.g. `https://github.com/argoproj`) must match as prefix for the repository URL (e.g. `https://github.com/argoproj/argocd-example-apps`).

 !!! note
-    Repositories can be added using CLI or Web UI without specifying credentials only after a matching credential has been set up
+    Repositories that require authentication can be added using CLI or Web UI without specifying credentials only after a matching repository credential has been set up

 !!! note
     Matching credential template URL prefixes is done on a _best match_ effort, so the longest (best) match will take precedence.
 The order of definition is not important, as opposed to pre v1.4 configuration.